The Complete Website Redesign Checklist

 A business website is a means to present your brand at its finest, for existing and potential customers alike.
 And just like the rest of the online world, your site should keep evolving and changing over time, staying as fresh as the service that you provide.

-A big part of making a website is everything that happens after pressing the ‘publish’ button - from ongoing updates and tweaks, to promotion across different channels.
+A big part of designing a website is everything that happens after pressing the ‘publish’ button - from ongoing updates and tweaks, to promotion across different channels.
 Yet after a certain period of time, a more encompassing website redesign is required.

 What goes into a website redesign